 Since they want to retire early they need it to last a little longer.
 So, they multiply their desired annual number by 30 (instead of 25 for traditional retirement).

-If she doesn’t change anything about her investments above, she will get to that number by age 52.
-If she were to increase her investments in her taxable account by $1,000 per month (say, when those first cars are paid off after five years), she would reach that goal a year earlier at age 51.
+Assuming she doesn’t change anything about her investments above, she will get to that number by age 52.
+If she were to increase her investments in her taxable account by $1,000 per month (say, when those car loans are paid off after five years), she would reach that goal a year earlier at age 51.

 Not too bad!
 Retiring at age 51 would be swell.